SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 The PubSub+ Manager for Solace brokers is a web GUI, usually accessed on port 8080 on the software broker, port 80 of the management plane of the hardware appliance, or via the Solace Cloud console and clicking on "Manage Service" in the top right.
 (It is a replacement for SolAdmin, if you know that that is).

-Positive
+> aside positive
-: **Tip:** throughout the PubSub+ Manager, by clicking on any configuration item or attribute, a "Tip" will show on the right-hand side of the screen describing the object.
+> **Tip:** throughout the PubSub+ Manager, by clicking on any configuration item or attribute, a "Tip" will show on the right-hand side of the screen describing the object.
 Built-in help!

 ![alt-text-here](gfx/tips.png)